RosoVRgarden/VRgarden-tutorials/VRgarden_navmesh.md

-# VRgarden - Unity Navmesh and Intelligent Agents.
+# VRgarden tutorials: Animating with AI (Unity Navmesh)

 1. The Navmesh component allows us to define walkable surfaces for our agent and we’ll use a script that allows them to walk freely in the space.
 It’s the only way to create autonomous characters for free.
 First, create a series of cube and arrange them as to create obstacles for your agents.
 Put them all in one folder (an empty GameObject) called Environment.